imfing/audio-classification/README.md

 Make sure you have `scikit-learn` installed and `feat.npy` and `label.npy` under the same directory.
 Run `svm.py` and you could see the result.

-## Classify with Multilayer Perception
+## Classify with Multilayer Perceptron

 Install `tensorflow` and `keras` at first.
 Run `nn.py` to train and test the network.